lowdrant/EstimatorFactory/README.md

 I have made these classes as polymorphic as I could while preserving both my sanity and the readability of my code.
 I have not implemented smoothers.

-Where applicable, these classes support:
+These classes support:
-(1) vectorization, (2) the mixing of constant matrices and callables that return matrices, (3) additional arguments for callables, (4) njit optimization, (5) inferring matrix size from user-supplied arguments, (6) callables that return by reference, (7) returning estimation outputs by reference.
+(1) the mixing of constant matrices and callables that return matrices, (2) internal matrix njit optimization, (3) inferring matrix size from user-supplied arguments, (4) callables that return by reference, (5) returning estimation outputs by reference, (6) additional arguments for callables.

+Vectorization is supported for the UKF and Particle Filter, since particle computations are intuitively vectorizable.

 ## Requirements
 * numpy -- needed for matrix multiplication and large arrays
 * (optional) numba -- used for the optional matrix multiplication speedups

 ## Quickstart
 This repo is designed to work as a module out-of-the-box.
-Each class constructs a function from its typical mathematical parameters.
-Consult class docstrings for expected arguments and extension to non-autonomous systems.
+Each class gives a callable built from the typical mathematical parameters.
+Consult class docstrings for expected arguments.
 ```
 $ git clone https://github.com/lowdrant/EstimatorFactory.git
 $ python3
 >>> from EstimatorFactory import EKFFactory
 >>> help(EKFFactory)
->>> ekf = EKFFactory(g,h,G,H,R,Q)
+>>> ekf = EKFFactory(g,h,G,H,R,Q)  # callable
 >>> for i, d in enumerate(data):
 >>>     mu, sigma = ekf(prevmu, prevsigma, u, d)
 ```

-## Implementation Overview
-### KF Overview
-TBD
-### EKF Overview
-TODO
-### UKF Overview
-TBD
-### Particle Filter Overview
-TODO

 ## Some Thoughts
 ### On Mathematical Usage